RafaelBarbosatec/flutter_robot/README.md

 ```

 That is it.
-Now just run command to create a golden files if you using the golden test.
+Now just run the command to create the golden files if you are using the golden test.

-## Runing test in multi devices
+## Running test in multi devices

-To run your `Robot` test in multi devices simulating `statusBar`,`Keyboard opened` or `ios home button` you can pass the `devices` param in `testRobot` method.
+To run your `Robot` test in multiple devices simulating `statusBar`, `Keyboard opened`, or `ios home button` you can pass the `devices` param in the `testRobot` method.

 ```dart